raul23/dev-jobs-insights/README.md

 <p align="center"><img src="https://bit.ly/2xYAbs2"/></p>
 <p align="center"></p>

-The next table shows stats about the data used for generating the histogram about the mid-range salaries:
+The next table shows stats about the data used for generating the previous histogram:

 ## TODOs